Václav František Červený

 Václav František Červený (27 September 1819 – 19 January 1896) was a Czech brass instrument maker and inventor.
-He became the principal manufacturer in Austria-Hungary.
+He became the principal manufacturer of such instruments in Austria-Hungary.

 Inventions

-Červený was a prolific inventor, rivalling his French contemporary, Adolphe Sax in output and recognition.
+Červený was a prolific inventor, rivalling his Belgian contemporary Adolphe Sax in output and recognition.
 Many of his inventions were widely copied despite his patents, especially in France.
-Importantly, he invented a process for drawing conical bores from solid brass, which he used to invent several wide-bored conical instruments.
-The Cornon, patented in 1844 to substitute the french horn in military bands, went on to inspire the later Wagner tuba.
-Other instrument patents include the Serpentbombardon (a valved bass ophicleide), Armee-Posaune (a family of upright marching valve trombones in four sizes from alto to contrabass), and the circular-wrapped Kornett-Instrumente for performing salon music, notably taken up by the amateur musician, Tsar Alexander III of Russia.
+One of his significant inventions was a process for drawing a conical-bore tube from solid brass, which he used to create several instruments with widely flaring conical bores.
+The Cornon, patented in 1844 as a substitute for the french horn in military bands, inspired the later Wagner tuba.
+Other instrument patents include the Serpentbombardon (a valved bass ophicleide), Armee-Posaune (a family of upright marching valve trombones in four sizes from alto to contrabass), and the circular-wrapped Kornett-Instrumente for performing salon music, notably taken up by Tsar Alexander III of Russia, who was an amateur musician.
 He is attributed with building the first contrabass tuba in 18′ B♭, and patented the Kaiserbass in 1884.

 Many of Červený's conical bore instruments influenced the development of later instruments such as the tuba, euphonium, and modern marching band instruments.

 Červený also patented percussion instrument inventions, including the Votiv-timpani and the Glocken-Akkordion (a form of altar bell).

 After his death, his firm introduced in 1908 a line of highly compact Tornister (lit. 'knapsack') instruments, in particular tubas pitched in 12′ F and 18′ B♭ wrapped about the size of a modern tenor horn, and revived in the 21st century by Wessex as "travel tubas".